searchisko/mbox_tools/README.md

     # username - Searchisko provider username (plaintext)
     # password - Searchisko provider password (plaintext)
     # mailListName - name of mail_list, it is needed for document URL creation
-    # mailListCategory - mail_list category [dev,users,announce,...etc]
+    # mailListCategorygory - mail_list category [dev,users,announce,...etc]
     # numberOffset - public URL numbering offset

 #### Delta mode

 Delta mode is used to index individual message files from given folder and delete those message files that were processed.
-This is used for indexing of new mails that were added to the mailman archive since some time.
+This is used for indexing of new mails that have been added to the Mailman archive since some time.
 Typically, this job is started from cron every few minutes.
-It requires mailman to mirror a copy of every new incoming mail into specific folder (one can implement a simple mailman plugin for this).
+It requires Mailman to mirror a copy of every new incoming mail into specific folder (one can implement a simple Mailman plugin for this).

     java -jar mailman_searchisko_integration.jar -delta -?